shafiankhan/JupiTrade/README.md

 **Powered by Jupiter Exchange** - The #1 liquidity aggregator on Solana

-**Perfect for Jupiter Hackathon** - Showcasing real-world DeFi use cases with Jupiter's powerful API suite
+**Designed by Team Code Hawk** - Showcasing real-world DeFi use cases with Jupiter's powerful API suite